neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 One important thing to keep in mind regarding Interchain Queries is that result submissions are permissionless.
 This means that anyone — not just your designated relayer — can submit the results of the Interchain Queries that your contract registered to the `interchainqueries` module.

-However, since events are not part of the consensus and are not included in the transaction result (and therefore not included in the TX-typed Interchain Queries result submission), the `interchainqueries` module cannot verify whether the submitted transactions actually match the criteria set by the Interchain Query’s transaction filters.
+However, since events are not part of the consensus and are not included in the transaction result (and therefore not included in the TX Interchain Queries result submission), the `interchainqueries` module cannot verify whether the submitted transactions actually match the criteria set by the Interchain Query’s transaction filters.

 Because of this limitation, it's essential to implement additional checks in your `SudoTXQueryResult` handler to ensure the submitted transactions meet your query's transaction filters criteria.
 You should at least verify that the messages in the transaction body have the correct message types and values.
 For example, if considering an Interchain Query that [gets Undelegate transactions issued by a concrete address](/neutron/modules/interchain-queries/how-to#how-to-find-out-what-transaction-filter-to-use), the verification will have to check that the message type is `/cosmos.staking.v1beta1.MsgUndelegate` and that the delegator address is `cosmos17s3uhcvrwrsp2ldjvxp8rseyc3ulpchdry87hp`.
 The way to go is to have these two kinds of checks for each transaction filter in your query.